Stop 302 Redirects Hijacking Web Page PR (Page Rank)

-This article was written to show innocent parties, who have experienced having their website or keyword rank hijacked with 302 Redirects, meta refresh redirects, no follow meta tags, other deceptive redirects and Scraper Directories using their content, and how to recognize when someone is hijacking your web page and how to stop it.
+This article was written to show innocent parties, who have experienced having their website or keyword rank hijacked, and what you can do about it.
+Website URLs can be hijacked with 302 Redirects, meta refresh redirects, no follow meta tags, deceptive redirects, scraper directories and scam artists who use your content.
+This article will show you how to recognize when someone is hijacking your web page URL and/or it's content, and also how to stop scrapers.

-302 redirects tell the search engine that the page's information has moved temporarily to the hijackers web site and that information now belongs to the hijacker.
-Scraper Directories "scrape" content off your site and put it on their site to steal your keyword rank.
+URL hijacking, or 302 redirects, tell the search engine that the page's information has moved temporarily to the hijackers web site and that information now belongs to the hijacker.
+Scrapers "scrape" content off your site and put it on their site to steal your keyword rank.

-Once a web page is hijacked with a malicious 302 redirect, or the content is scraped, the PR (page rank) of the victim site quickly drops in Google as Google wrongly attributes the victim's content to the hijacker/scraper website so the problem needs to be removed before it destroys the web site completely.
+Once a website is hijacked with a malicious 302 redirect, or the content is scraped, the ranking value of the victim's page may quickly drop in Google as Google often wrongly attributes the victim's content to the hijacker/scraper website so the problem needs to be removed before it destroys the web site completely.

-Some of these 302 redirects are merely tracking URLS and are not a deliberate attempt to hijack your web page so please read all of the following before taking action.
+Some 302 redirects are merely tracking URLS and are not a deliberate attempt to hijack your web page so please read all of the following before taking action.

-Often what people think are problems from a 302 are usually just problems with their code either causing indexing problems or something they are doing has been recently outlawed by Google.
-For a thorough examination of your website see the Website Evaluation page.
+Often what people think are problems from a 302 are usually just issues with their code either causing indexing problems or something they are doing has been recently outlawed by Google and is causing a keyword ranking problem.

 What Benefit is there in Hijacking or Scraping A Web Site?

-The 302 redirect hijacker gets the benefit of the PR and Keyword Rank that you have worked so hard for and thus you may not only loose what rank your website has gained in the search engine you may also be penalized for various reasons depending on the method being used by the hijacker.
+The 302 redirect hijacker gets the benefit of the ranking that you have worked so hard for and thus you may not only loose what rank your website has gained in the search engine you may also be penalized for various reasons depending on the method being used by the hijacker.

 See more information on How to Find a Hijacker

-How to Tell if your Website has been Hijacked or Scraped:
+How to Stop Scrapers or Tell if your Website has been Hijacked:

 HijackersWebSiteURLgoeshere/id-codecausingRedirect goes here.?site=